-An L1 f 50 nm thickness with predominar anisotropy was patterned into Fig. 1 the three steps that are arrays .pete analysis are summarized require the example of an array of $5 \times 5 \ \mu m^2$ squares.
-In the left hand part a cutout of an $150 \times 200 \, \mu m$ stray field image is shown (i).
-The MOIF signal is calibrated to yield quantitative values for the outof-plane component of the magnetic stray field B_z , shown in the line plots.
-We then calculate titative magnetization distribution M $B_z(x,y)$ pattern taking into account netization is perpendicular.
-The r in chart (ii).
-Two different magnetization states with different net magnetization values (bright and dark dots) can be observed.
-Since the gnetic structure with domain widths in + ange cannot be reantary MIM myessolved by MOIF. tigations have be Fig. (iii) shows the domain structure With different net magnotization direction of the upper (bright) dot is in a mono domain space, the lower (dark) dot shows a stripe domain pattern which is reflected in the reduced net magnetization value.
+An L1 f 50 nm thickness with predominar anisotropy was patterned into Fig. 1 the three steps that are arrays pete analysis are summarized for require the example of an array of $5 \times 5 \ \mu m^2$ squares.
+In the left hand part a cutout of an $150 \times 200 \,\mu M$ stray field image is shown (i).
+The MOIF signal is calibrated to yield quantitative values for the out-of-plane component of the magnetic stray field $B_z$ , shown in the line plots.
+We then calculate titative magnetization distribution M $B_z(x,y)$ pattern taking into accound netization is perpendicular.
+The renet magnetization values (bright and dark dots) can be observed.
+Since the gnetic structure with ange cannot be redomain widths in + solved by MOIF. tigations have be domain structure the property of the upper (bright) dot is in a mono donors state.
+The lower (dark) dot shows a stripe domain pattern which is reflected in the reduced net magnetization value.